In summary, my research spans in the following areas:

 1) Given the all-sky minute-cadence of Evryscope, this is a unique facility to tackle a diverse plethora of observational programs.
 In the area of the transiting exoplanets, there are three detection subprograms which are being conducted thanks to the milimagnitude precision delivered light curves:

 1.1) to first-time detect Ceres-size rocky objects around bright white dwarfs.
-Evryscope will monitor ~1,000 white dwarfs brighter than V=16mag at a minute candence.
+Evryscope will monitor ~1,000 white dwarfs brighter than g=16mag at a minute cadence.